Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 [insert example with button]

-Because we are building our product with a component-first approach, it is important to be well-versed with our design system.
+Because we are building our product with a component-first approach, it is important to be well-versed with our DS.
 In lieu of documentation, we do use PropTypes and cleanly written code to provide clues on how to use each component.

 As an example,